Home/2026 Pathfinder/The Visionary

 The Visionary Fiduciary

-AI Product Economist
+AI AI Economist

 Stop prioritizing features by "vibe."
 Evaluate the exact API token-cost-to-revenue ratio for generative features and govern the product roadmap as a fiduciary asset.